-Any client money transferred by you may only be transferred to your eToro account with eToro Europe, which will hold the money, together with money transferred by other clients, in an Omnibus Account (see clause 15.3 of the General Terms and Conditions).
+Any client money transferred by you may only be transferred to your etoro account with etoro Europe, which will hold the money, together with money transferred by other clients, in an Omnibus Account (see clause 15.3 of the General Terms and Conditions).

 Limitations to our cryptoassets trading service

-The eToro trading platform is not an exchange or a market and accordingly, is not a ‘trading platform’ for the purposes of MiCA.
+The etoro trading platform is not an exchange or a market and accordingly, is not a ‘trading platform’ for the purposes of MiCA.
 This means that you can only enter into cryptoasset trades with us on the platform, and not with third parties.
 You will also not have the right to stake (unless otherwise stated by us in accordance with paragraph 10 – "Staking") your cryptoassets.
 We do not allow you to exercise any voting rights attaching to cryptoassets we hold in custody for you.

-You may transfer cryptoassets from your eToro account to a crypto wallets owned or controlled by you that we support for transfers (as we may determine from time to time), whether a custodial wallet opened in your name with a wallet provider or a non-custodial wallet you create and control, as explained in paragraph – "Transfer of cryptoassets".
+You may transfer cryptoassets from your etoro account to a crypto wallets owned or controlled by you that we support for transfers (as we may determine from time to time), whether a custodial wallet opened in your name with a wallet provider or a non-custodial wallet you create and control, as explained in paragraph – "Transfer of cryptoassets".
 This service is subject to certain limitations as described in paragraph 6 (which may be changed from time to time) and we may choose to revoke it at our sole discretion subject to a prior notice.

 Placing orders

-Please refer to clause 18 of the General Terms and Conditions for information on how you may place cryptoassets trade order and provide trading instructions on the eToro platform.
+Please refer to clause 18 of the General Terms and Conditions for information on how you may place cryptoassets trade order and provide trading instructions on the etoro platform.

 Each order given by you will be binding on you notwithstanding that by entering into the order as applicable, you may have exceeded any limit applicable to you or in respect of your dealings with us.